Coca-Cola Beverages Africa: SABMiller

-SABMiller plc is a multinational brewing and beverage company headquartered in London, England with its primary listing on the London Stock Exchange and a secondary Listing on the Johannesburg Stock Exchange.
-It is the world's second-largest brewer measured by revenues (after the Belgian-Brazilian Anheuser-Busch InBev) and is also the largest bottler of Coca-Cola in Africa.
+SABMiller plc was a multinational brewing and beverage company headquartered in London, England with its primary listing on the London Stock Exchange and a secondary Listing on the Johannesburg Stock Exchange.
+It was the world's second-largest brewer measured by revenues (after the Belgian-Brazilian Anheuser-Busch InBev) and was also the largest bottler of Coca-Cola in Africa.

 The Coca-Cola Company

 The Coca-Cola Company is a multinational beverage corporation headquartered in Atlanta, Georgia.
 Its stock is listed on the NYSE.
 The company is best known for its flagship product Coca-Cola, invented in 1886 by pharmacist John Stith Pemberton in Columbus, Georgia.

 Coca-Cola Sabco

 Coca-Cola Sabco is the second largest Coca-Cola bottler in Africa (after SABMiller) and has been a Coca-Cola bottler since 1940.
-The firm is 80% owned by Gutsche Family Investments and its headquarters are in Port Elizabeth, South Africa.
+The firm is 80% owned by Gutsche Family Investments and its headquarters are in Gqeberha, South Africa.
 Coca-Cola Sabco grew rapidly through a series of acquisition across Africa.
 Coca-Cola Sabco has over 8,000 employees and operates in South Africa, Namibia, Mozambique, Kenya, Tanzania, Ethiopia and Uganda.